guido732/ecommerce-site/README.md

 ### [Live Demo](https://fga-live.herokuapp.com/)

-This project is the result of the `Complete React Developer in 2019 (w Redux, Hooks, GraphQL)` React course, which covers react's fundamentals and library ecosystem, going from Class components to functional components, Redux, Reselect, Hooks, Heroku, Firebase, etc.
+This project is the result of the `Complete React Developer in 2019 (w Redux, Hooks, GraphQL)` React course, which covers from the foundations of react to more advanced topics and React's library ecosystem, going from Class components to functional components, Redux, Reselect, Hooks, Heroku, Firebase, etc.

 ## Recursos y tecnologías utilizadas: